Use the CAR method to tackle interview questions. Vividly illustrate your accomplishments and impress hiring managers!

 • Review your own professional accomplishments and think about similar challenges you’ve faced that you can relay relevant stories about.

-• Build your CAR stories by focusing on your relevant accomplishments: what specific challenge did you meet, what specific action did you take on your own or with your team, and what were the positive or successful results you got?
+• Build your C-cAR stories by focusing on your relevant accomplishments: what specific challenge did you meet, what was at stake for the company (what were the consequences), what specific action did you take on your own or with your team, and what were the positive or successful results you got?

 • If you can, focus on measurable or quantifiable results that show you improved the bottom line.